TwitchLib/TwitchLib/README.md

 Talk directly with us on Discord. https://discord.gg/8NXaEyV

 * **[TwitchLib.Client](https://github.com/TwitchLib/TwitchLib.Client)**: Handles chat and whisper Twitch services.
 Complete with a suite of events that fire for virtually every piece of data received from Twitch.
 Supports Twitch Rooms.
 Helper methods also exist for replying to whispers or fetching moderator lists.
 * **[TwitchLib.Api](https://github.com/TwitchLib/TwitchLib.Api)**: Complete coverage of v5, and Helix endpoints.
 The API is now a singleton class.
-This class allows fetching all publically accessable data as well as modify Twitch services like profiles and streams.
+This class allows fetching all publicly accessible data as well as modify Twitch services like profiles and streams.
 * **[TwitchLib.PubSub](https://github.com/TwitchLib/TwitchLib.PubSub)**: Supports all documented Twitch PubSub topics as well as a few undocumented ones.
 * **[TwitchLib.Extension](https://github.com/TwitchLib/TwitchLib.Extension)**: EBS implementation for validating requests, interacting with extension via PubSub and calling Extension endpoints.
 * **[TwitchLib.Unity](https://github.com/TwitchLib/TwitchLib.Unity)**: Unity wrapper system for TwitchLib to allow easy usage of TwitchLib in Unity projects!